cloud-gov/cg-site/content/docs/services/cloud-gov-identity-provider.md

 ## How to create an instance

-To create a service instance run the following command:
+To create a service instance, run the following command:

 ```bash
 cf create-service cloud-gov-identity-provider oauth-client my-uaa-client \